 Better writing will help you communicate better with your peers, provide clearer instructions to your clients, and present a more polished public appearance.

 You can read my bio on the mentorship page linked above, but I’m also providing some writing samples here.
-Since my voice in the blog is moderately casual, I’ve included some documents that demonstrate more formal styles.
+Since my voice in the blog is casual, I’ve included some documents that demonstrate more formal styles.